mertkarahan955/hipeac-gnnpilot-reproduce/DSL_README.md

 - The generated code creates multiple kernel versions (e.g., `gat_kernel_0` through `gat_kernel_31`) with different optimization strategies
 - Preprocessing files (`preprocessing_src/`) are **static** and shared across all DSL builds
 - Each DSL build creates a separate library with its own namespace
-- The `long_dynamic` parameter in preprocessing is currently unused but reserved for future optimizations